Aaron-Bopp/TIM/00_Meta/Primary Sources/gender-dysphoria-bible/1 What is Gender.md

 Likewise, many people believe that Phenotype is also binary, but biology has recognized for hundreds of years that when you plot out all sexual characteristics across a population, you actually end up with a bimodal distribution where the majority of the population falls within a percentile of two groups.
 This means that some people will, simply by nature of how life works, fall outside of the typical two piles.
 Many people fall in the middle, with characteristics of both sexes.

-[[Gender]], however, is a lot more… esoteric.
+[[gender]], however, is a lot more… esoteric.
 There are a lot of different ways that people have attempted to illustrate the [[gender]] spectrum, but none have quite thoroughly captured it, because the spectrum is itself a very abstract concept.

 [[Any experience of gender is acceptable]] The short of it is, some people are very male, some people are very female, some people feel no [[gender]] at all, some people feel both, some are smack in the middle, some land along the edges.
 Some people oscillate all over the spectrum in unpredictable ways, changing like the wind.
 Only an individual can identify their own [[gender]], no one else can dictate it for them. ^iaqtza

-==[[Gender]] is part social construct, part learned behaviors, and part biological processes which form very early in a person’s life.==
+==[[gender]] is part social construct, part learned behaviors, and part biological processes which form very early in a person’s life.==

 [[Biology supports the validity of trans people]] ==Present evidence seems to suggest that a person’s [[gender]] is established during gestation while the cerebral cortex of the brain is forming== (more about that in the Causes of [[Gender Dysphoria]] section).
 This mental model then informs, at a [[subconscious]] level, what aspects of the [[gender]] spectrum a person will lean towards.
 It affects behavior, perceptions of the world, the way we experience attraction (separate from sexual orientation and hormonal influences) and how we bond with other people.